 - 1. Give sponsorships to: - Individuals, or to organisations for the personal benefit of individuals; - Political organisations or candidates for public office; - Organisations that discriminate on the basis of race, religion, age, colour, sex, disability, national origin, ancestry, marital status, sexual orientation, or veteran status; or - Organisations with the primary focus of providing religious instruction; - 2.
-Seek to direct or influence the content or design of the event or activity being sponsored; or - 3.
+Seek to direct or influence the content or design of the event or activity being sponsored; - 3.
+Offer or make sponsorships which bring discredit upon, or reduce confidence in, the animal health and medicines industry; or - 4.
 Offer or make a sponsorship payment as an incentive or reward for obtaining or retaining business or for any other improper purpose.